 As a member of Apple Music, you can stream Apple Music on your iPhone, iPad, iPod touch, Mac, Windows PC, Android smartphone, and new Apple TV.

 There are three ways to enjoy music provided by Apple Music: Student, Individual, and Family.
 Individual membership of Apple Music starts at $9.99 per month, which gives you access to the full Apple Music library, recommendations and radio stations.
 With a Family Membership, families of up to six people can stream any of Apple Music songs at $14.99 per month.
 If you're a student at a degree-granting university or college, you can subscribe at the discounted rate of $4.99 per month.

-The new member will be able to make a free trial for three months.
+The new member will be able to make a free trial for one month.
 The membership is automatically updated at the end of the trial period and will be charged monthly until you turn off automatic updates in your account settings.
 If you do not want to continue, you need to disable the auto-renew manually right now.